MicrosoftDocs/memdocs/memdocs/intune/apps/apps-ae-system.md

 9. Click **Next** to display the **Assignments** page.
 10. Select the group assignments for the app.
 For more information, see [Add groups to organize users and devices](../fundamentals/groups-add.md).
 11. Click **Next** to display the **Review + create** page.
 Review the values and settings you entered for the app.
-12. When you are done, click **Create** to enable the app to Intune.
+12. When you are done, click **Create** to enable the app in Intune.

 The **Overview** blade of the app you've created is displayed.